Modified Hamiltonian Monte Carlo for Bayesian inference: Numerical Experiments

 \paragraph{Results.} Figure \ref{Fig:Gauss_AR+ESS} compares the obtained acceptance rates (top) and corresponding time-normalized minimum ESS (bottom).
-While acceptance rates for HMC (and GHMC) drop considerably with increasing step size, especially for higher dimensions, MMHMC maintains very high acceptance.
-For $D=100$ acceptance rate for MMHMC starts to drop visibly but still stays reasonably high.
-As we noted before, the novel integrators do not improve over Verlet for small dimensions and large step sizes.
-It is interesting to note that although acceptance rates of GHMC are identical to those of HMC, the efficiency is considerably improved for smaller step sizes by just incorporating a partial momenta update within HMC, as defined in the GHMC method.
-In addition, Figure \ref{Fig:Gauss_Dist+MCSE} presents the comparison in terms of time-normalized total distance from the mean $\|\boldsymbol{\theta}\|=\sum_{d=1}^{D}|\hat{\theta}_d|$ (top), and maximal MCSE (bottom) obtained with the three methods, where lower values correspond to better performance.
-For all tests, MMHMC demonstrates significantly higher sampling efficiency than HMC and GHMC, as can be seen from the inspection of time-normalized ESS, MCSE and $\|\boldsymbol{\theta}\|$.
+While acceptance rates for HMC and GHMC drop considerably with increasing step size, especially for higher dimensions, MMHMC, in particular, and GSHMC maintain very high acceptance.
+For $D=100$ acceptance rates for MMHMC and GSHMC start to drop visibly but still stay reasonably high for longest step sizes.
+In addition, Figure \ref{Fig:Gauss_Dist+MCSE} presents the comparison in terms of time-normalized total distance from the mean $\|\boldsymbol{\theta}\|$ (top), and maximal MCSE (bottom) obtained with the four methods, where lower values correspond to better performance.
+As can be seen from the inspection of time-normalized ESS, MCSE and $\|\boldsymbol{\theta}\|$, for all tests, MMHMC outperforms in sampling efficiency all considered methods.

 The results on sampling efficiency are summarized in Figure \ref{Fig:Gauss_Ef}, from which one can appreciate the amount of improvement achieved with MMHMC compared to HMC.
 For a range of step sizes $h$ the efficiency factor (EF) in terms of time-normalized minimum ESS, maximum MCSE and total distance, relative with respect to HMC, is shown in such a way that values above 1 indicate superior performance of MMHMC.
 The improvement factor slowly increases with dimension.
-Depending on the choice of $h$, starting from at least a comparable performance (for the lowest dimension), the maximal improvement goes up to 25 times (for the highest dimension).
+Depending on the choice of $h$, starting from at least a comparable performance (for the lowest dimension), the maximal improvement goes up to 29 times (for the highest dimension).

 Finally, Figure \ref{Fig:Gauss_best} summarizes the improvements obtained with MMHMC compared to HMC in terms of the same metrics, when considering the results achieved with the best set of parameters for each method and each dimension found among the tested ones.
 Clearly, the MMHMC method demonstrates superiority for all the three metrics considered, especially in terms of ESS.
-However, the optimal simulation parameters are not known a priori for neither of the sampling methodologies.
+However, in a general case, the optimal parameters are not known a priori for either of the sampling methodologies.